meilisearch/documentation/guides/advanced_guides/datatypes.md

 No matter the type, the value of a field will remain unchanged in the returned documents upon search.
 For example, if you have a complex field with nested objects, this field will be returned with the same complexity upon search.

-Based on their type, however, the fields will be handled and used in different way by MeiliSearch. **The type affect how a field is used for search results**.
+Based on their type, however, the fields will be handled and used in different ways by MeiliSearch. **The type affects how a field is used for search results**.

 Types: